 - 1. While regulations state that the maximum number of infants in one room is 16 and preschool children is 32, it is best practice to design two rooms for 8 infants in each or 2 rooms for 16 preschool children in each. - 2.
-The layout of the room should not create any hidden corners and L-shaped spaces should be avoided to facilitate proper supervision.

-- 3. Ideally, all child care spaces should be located in a ground level floor space with direct access to the exterior.
+The layout of the room should not create any hidden corners and L-shaped spaces should be avoided to facilitate proper supervision. - 3.
+Ideally, all child care spaces should be located in a ground level floor space with direct access to the exterior.
 This is especially important for infants to facilitate evacuation in an emergency and to simplify daily routines and access to the outdoors. - 4.
 The designated nap area should be situated away from highly active and noisy activity (for example, kitchen, laundry, entrance) and should accommodate no more than two groups of children. - 5.
 A nap area within the playroom is strongly recommended as opposed to a separate and dedicated nap room.
 This is to enable direct supervision.
 The nap space can be combined with a quiet play area with low, movable shelving used to separate quiet play from sleeping children.
-The sleeping area must allow 2.3m2 (24.8 square feet) per child while they are sleeping.
+The sleeping area must allow 2.3m (24.8 square feet) per child while they are sleeping.
 Refer to Manitoba Regulation 62/86, Section 9(2).
 This should be in addition to the useable play space requirements.
 Cots, cribs or playpens must be 915mm (36 inches) apart, unless the crib has clear plexi-glass end panels to maintain visibility and prevent the spread of airborne infection.
-The layout must also ensure that caregivers have no difficulty accessing children because cots/cribs/or playpens are too close to one another. - 6. a) Child care centres with not more than four children under two years of age.
+The layout must also ensure that caregivers have no difficulty accessing children because cots/cribs/or playpens are too close to one another. - 6.
+Building Occupancy-Child care centres may fall under one of 2 occupancy categories.
+A2 is assembly occupancy, and B3 is institutional occupancy.
+Based on the type of care being offered, the number of children being cared for, and the location of the centre, the appropriate Authority Having Jurisdiction (AHJ) should be consulted to determine the occupancy category, and any associated building requirements.
+The AHJ is determined by the geographic location of the building in Manitoba and will determine if the building must comply with part 9 or part 3 of the Manitoba Building Code.
+Occupancy permits are required prior to occupancy of any newly constructed, renovated, or repaired building and where a building permit has been issued.
+For questions about how the Manitoba Building and Fire Codes apply to your project, please contact: